 Another study carried out over the seventies also considered the dangers of hyperbaric welding and what can be done to reduce these occurrences (if not prevent these tragedies entirely).
 This study came to the conclusion that many deaths could have been prevented if the appropriate supervision was carried out before the welders entered the water.
 Lack of experience and thorough equipment supervision were cited as reasons which led to the death of welders underwater.

 An alternative, more recent, study cited that the age group of welders most likely to die underwater were in the 35-40 range.
 Most welders start diving school at age 20, so those welders who are encountering issues likely have had a lot of experience in the field.
 The issue, then, could actually be down to complacency in those who have grown a little too comfortable in the environment.

 Underwater welding is incredibly important – it allows for emergency repairs to be carried out on ships, pipes and rigging.
 While the cost of hiring an underwater welder is very expensive – as a result of the threat to life and high-level of skill required – it is often cheaper than removing the broken object from the water to repair on dry land and reinstall at a later date.

 Often, an underwater welder will use a diving bell, which is also known as a hyperbaric chamber.
 This allows the welder to work in environments like those on land, but these chambers are also quite expensive to use and not always suitable for the job in question.

 Underwater welders are one example of the many aspects of maintenance needed to ensure that offshore operations continue to run smoothly.
-Ensuring that you have easy access to marine engine spares in the event of an emergency is also important, and all businesses should have a ship chandler they can trust for sourcing all the important high-quality materials for maintenance at competitive prices.
-Therefore, take a look at our marine supplies online to ensure you’re getting the best for supplies for your vessel.
+Ensuring that you have easy access to marine engine spares and marine welding supplies in the event of an emergency is also important, and all businesses should have a ship chandler they can trust for sourcing all the important high-quality materials for maintenance at competitive prices.
+Therefore, take a look at our marine supplies online to ensure you’re getting the best supplies for your vessel.